MakerSpace-GYMNBB/Guides/satelliteImageGuide.md

 2. Here you can select the Band

-Enter the frequency of the satellite you want to listen to or click on sat!
+Enter the frequency of the satellite you want to listen to or click on SAT!